-If the student has met all financial obligations and transfers out of FVI School of Nursing and Technology (FVI), he may receive, at their request, an official transcript reflecting clock or credit hours and grades.
+If the student has met all financial obligations and transfers out of the FVI School of Nursing and Technology (FVI), she/he may receive, at their request, an official transcript reflecting clock or credit hours and grades.
 Please note that the transferability of credits is the decision of the receiving Institution.

 DISCLAIMER: FVI School of Nursing and Technology (FVI) is a post-secondary career school designed to educate and prepare students to obtain or enhance required employment skills.
-Credits earned at FVI School of Nursing and Technology (FVI) may not be transferable to any other post-secondary institution.
-The eligibility of transfer of credits is awarded at the discretion of each receiving Institution.
-FVI does not guarantee any credits will be transferred to any other institution except if the school has a signed articulation agreement with a specific institution.
+Credits earned at FVI School of Nursing and Technology (FVI) may not be transferable to other post-secondary institution.
+Eligibility for credit transfer is awarded at the discretion of each receiving institution.
+FVI does not guarantee that any credits will be transferred to any other institution unless the school has a signed articulation agreement with a specific institution.
 Please see the Program Director for a list of these institutions.